 Online Info Session

-Please join our small-group online info sessions on March 13th, 19th, and 29th, 2019.
+Online info sessions were hosted on March 13th, 19th, and 29th, 2019.
+Please contact us for individual info session after April.
 Mio Yamamoto, WIT Executive Director, will talk about CBLJ’s benefits and content, and answer to your questions.

 Who Will Be on the Journey?